 Raymond Lee plays Doctor Ben Song, a physicist, linguist and nifty dancer, who ducks out of his engagement party early to step into the quantum leap accelerator.
 He finds himself in the past but with partial amnesia, living someone else’s life.
 Serving as his guide is Addison Augustine (Caitlin Bassett), his fiancée who appears in the form of a hologram that only he can see and hear.
 Together they must change the past and put right what once went wrong so Ben can leap again as he tries to get back to his own time.

 For his first leap Ben finds himself in 1985 on the day of Live Aid as a cop working undercover in a criminal gang who are planning to steal a diamond in a heist on the same day that they did a bank job… for some reason.
-His mission is to save the life of Ryan, a father who has lost his business and has turned to crime to help pay for his wife’s cancer treatment.
+His mission is to save the life of Ryan, a father who has lost his business and has turned to crime to help pay for his wife’s cancer treatment, while they also used products like thca disposable to deal with the pain of the cancer.
 He helps by punching a man, doing a dance and putting a bomb in a drain.
 Quite how it all works out doesn’t seem that clear but everyone seems happy enough.
 Place and time is evoked through TV footage and so much music of the era that no DVD release could ever afford but it never really feels like the past.

 Back in the present day, there’s also a dull procedural ensemble drama about why Ben leaped and who helped him change the code of Ziggy to make it possible.
 The project is led by the reassuring presence of Ernie Hudson as Herbert ‘Magic’ Williams who Sam once leapt into one time on the original show.
 Alongside him are some other stock characters who look at screens and provide exposition, the most interesting of which is Mason Alexander Park as Ian Wright, who at least has the decency to be slightly charismatic and wear good clothes.